jon-jacky/Piety/directories.md

     sessions.
 This is the core of the Piety operating system.

-- **scripts**: Python scripts that run applications as tasks or jobs under the Piety sheduler.
+- **scripts**: Python scripts that run applications as tasks or jobs under the Piety sheduler or other schedulers (such as Twisted).

 - **shell**: Python shell, *pysh*.

 - **test**: shell scripts and modules that test code in other directories.

-- **twisted**: Python scripts that run applications as tasks or jobs under the Twisted reactor instead of the Piety sheduler.

 - **unix**: modules for running Piety on a Unix-like host.
      We may add directories for other platforms in the future.